tmpim/casket-docs/docs/hook.service.md

 # hook.service

-Always wanted to run Caddy as a service?
+Always wanted to run Casket as a service?
 Here&#39;s what you&#39;ve been waiting for.
 This plugin was coded by me and Henrique Dias, who is the main contributor for File Manager.
 Notes: Notice that if you install the service with a name that is not the default&#39;s, you will need to specify it everytime you use one of the other commands using the flag `-name`.